ryanhouston/ryanjhouston.com/_posts/2011-07-24-finally-creating-mah-blog.markdown

 layout: post
 ---

 It could not be put off any longer.
-It is long overdue.
+This is long overdue.
 I have finally created a personal blog.
 I don't expect to be overly vocal here and I don't expect much interest from anyone (seriously, why are you reading this?).

 The content of this blog will likely be a place to gather my own thoughts, document software development issues I tackle, and serve as a place to keep notes on my homebrewing experiments.